medic/cht-docs/content/en/core/overview/translations.md

 2. Create a new key and default English value.
 3. Reach out to the community to translate the value into all supported languages.
 The CI will block merging PRs unless all values are provided.
 4. Validate the translations are complete and correct by executing `npm run lint-translations`.

-In order to trace the addition of new terms and also updates to existing translations, the English translation file (messages-en.properties) must be updated directly.

 ### Translating static text